grafana/agent/docs/developer/release/tag-release.md

 ## Steps

-1. Make sure you are up to date on the release branch (git checkout, fetch and pull)
+1. Make sure you are up to date on the release branch (git checkout, fetch and pull).

 2. Tag the release.